Skip to Content

 mickey and minnie on a disney cruise welcome dance

-The crew do this same kind of welcome show over and over again for embarking guests and afterward we were sent on to do our muster drill.
+The crew did this same kind of welcome show over and over again for embarking guests.
+Afterwards, we were sent on to complete our muster drill.

-The muster drill is a compulsory safety drill that has to be completed on cruises where they tell you about things like what would happen in an emergency and how to put on a life jacket.
+The Muster Drill is a compulsory safety drill that has to be completed on cruises.
+They tell you about things like what would happen in an emergency and how to put on a life jacket.

-The muster drill was completed on our phones and Disney have an app that you use to do most things onboard.
+The Muster Drill was completed on our phones, Disney have an App that you use to do most things onboard.

-We went onto find our muster station and had to scan the sign with our phones.
-Mum’s phone was having none of it but luckily we could complete the muster drill for both of us on my phone.
+We went on to find our Muster Station and had to scan the sign with our phones.
+Mum’s phone was having none of it – but luckily, we could complete the Muster Drill both on my phone.

-The crew onboard were really really helpful and they would have helped us to do the muster drill if we got stuck or if you don’t have a phone I’m sure they’d have an alternative.
+The crew onboard were really really helpful and they would have helped us to do the Muster Drill if we got stuck.
+If you don’t have a phone, I’m sure they’d have an alternative.

 disney magic promenade deck muster station